Come Visit Us !

 The Feast after the Famine

 The next year brought a lot of engaged couples to JuneBug.
-Charlene kept booking weddings along with those that pushed ahead from COVID.
+Charlene kept booking weddings along with a few that pushed ahead from COVID.
 At some point she came to me and said, “At what point should we stop booking weddings?”
 To which I replied, “Don’t stop!
 Let’s redline this thing.”
 And we did.

 The year after COVID we hosted 60 weddings in 6 months!
 How is that even possible?
-Well, sometimes, we hosted 4 in one weekend!
-On a Saturday I would be running a wedding in the Treehouse on top of the mountain and, at the same time, Charlene would be running one down below in Walnut Cove.
+Well, sometimes, we hosted 4 in a weekend!
+On a Saturday I would be running a wedding in the Treehouse on top of the mountain and, at the same time, Charlene would be running “The Big Show” down below in Walnut Cove.

 By Monday, we were both catatonic.
 I still had to rally for my day job!
 Charlene and I argued a lot during those months.
 We both felt under appreciated and overworked.
 It was only natural.